BrannonKLuong/dropshop_ML_overlay/README.md

 The main function begins with a Python clock timer to measure the algorithm's run time.

 The main function takes two arguments the weights and the video.
-The weights were generated using the Roboflow and Yolov8 Models to save at an epoch set to 5.
+The weights were generated using the Roboflow and Yolov8 Models in the previous step at an epoch set to 5.
 The video can be passed in any acceptable format.

 #### Future implementations: Replace this video path with the camera.